Ride across Canada 1 - Mile Zero, Victoria to Winnipeg

 I stopped for another cup of coffee at a roadside park.

-I made a quick stop at this hotel to grab some water for camping, just in case I don't make it to Revelstoke before it gets dark.
+Stopped at this hotel to grab water for camping... in case I did not reach Revelstoke before dark.

 Day 12: Revelstoke to Loop Brook Campground.

-As soon as I departed from Revelstoke, the ascent became steep.
-The scenery transformed dramatically, with big mountains, lush green valleys, and beautiful sunshine.
+As soon as I left Revelstoke, the road became steep.
+The scenery was incredible... huge mountains, green valleys, perfect sunshine.

 Welcome to the breathtaking Rocky Mountains region!

-It's similar to a tunnel, but instead of being dug into the ground, it's a concrete structure that covers the road to shield drivers from avalanches.
+It is similar to a tunnel, but this is a concrete structure built above ground to cover the road and protect drivers from avalanches.

-Riding through the tunnel was risky because of the fast-moving vehicles and limited space, especially when a large truck passed by.
-So, I had no option but to push my bike through the tunnel.
+Riding through the tunnel was too dangerous... fast traffic, no space, especially when large trucks passed by.
+I decided to get off and push my bike through for safety.

 I found a beautiful campground in the valley with a nice view of a glacier nearby.

-Bear-Proof food storage locker.
-A bear-proof storage container used in camping areas to store food and other items that might attract hungry bears.
+Bear proof food locker.
+Used in campgrounds to store food and anything else that might attract bears.

 . .
 Run Forrest?
 Run!!